 After a relaxing sea day, we arrived in Southampton.
 Disembarkation was very smooth and we were soon on our way to a nice visit and dinner with some friends from a prior cruise.

 We spent the night at the Hilton Heathrow Terminal 5.
 I highly recommend this hotel….the location is quiet and is easy to reach via taxi or shuttle.
-The following day, we board our Delta flight home.
+The following day, we boarded our Delta flight home.